-Experiencing an insecure attachment pattern as a child can hurt us in many ways.
+Experiencing an insecure attachment pattern as a child may hurt us in many ways.

 Posted Oct 19, 2015

-The “working model” of relationships that a securely attached child forms is that you can trust others to be there for you when you need them.
+The “working model” of relationships that a securely attached child forms is that they can trust others to be there for them when they need them.
 Children who form a secure attachment grow up better able to maintain their unique sense of identity, while still being able to connect with others.
-They can feel secure in themselves, while engaging in healthy modes of relating.
-You can learn more about how different attachment styles affect ways people relate as adults in my blog “How Your Attachment Style Impacts Your Relationship.”
+They can feel secure in themselves while engaging in healthy modes of relating.
+(You can learn more about how different attachment styles affect the ways people relate as adults in my blog post “How Your Attachment Style Impacts Your Relationship.”)

 Our children need us to be emotionally available and connected to them.
 Just meeting a child’s basic needs is not enough.
 It is important to explore ways we might be inward or distant from our own emotions.
 We can ask ourselves, are we making time and giving importance to having an emotionally close relationship with our children?

 Understanding the impact of our early experiences and how we adapted allows us to better understand ourselves as people and as parents.
 The influence of our early attachments on how we learned to relate should not be underestimated; it can offer us valuable insight into how we may behave as a parent.
-Yet, in all cases, no matter what our attachment style was, being a good parent starts with exploring our own story and being willing to look at the inevitable pain we experienced in growing up.
+Yet in all cases, no matter what our attachment style was, being a good parent starts with exploring our own story and being willing to look at any pain we experienced growing up.

 We can develop ourselves and develop healthier “working models” of relationships, which will allow our children to have a healthy secure attachment with us.
-But in order to make that happen, we have to be open and focus on ourselves.
-This self-reflective approach to parenting is one I illustrate at length in an online course I teach called “Compassionate Parenting.”
-In the course, I devote an entire week to attachment style, because it is such an influential and fundamental concept to understand when having children of our own.
+In order to make that happen, we have to be open and focus on ourselves.

 Read more from Dr. Lisa Firestone at PsychAlive.org